ibm-cloud-docs/pattern-oracle-rac-on-powervs/reference-architecture-oracle-rac-on-powervs.md

 9. Get visibility into the performance and health of your resources by configuring the [monitoring](https://cloud.ibm.com/docs/power-iaas?topic=power-iaas-monitor-sysdig#sysdig-view-ui) and [activity tracker](https://cloud.ibm.com/docs/power-iaas?topic=power-iaas-at-events), observability components

-## Design Scope
+## Design scope
 {: #design-scope}

-Following the Architecture Framework, the Oracle RAC on Power Virtual Server covers design considerations for the following aspects and domains:
+Following the [Architecture Framework](https://cloud.ibm.com/docs/architecture-framework?topic=architecture-framework-taxonomy), the Oracle RAC on Power Virtual Server covers design considerations and architecture decisions for the following aspects and domains:

 -   **Compute:** Power Systems Virtual Servers